-Headings Notes IMPORTATNT NOTE The sample paper produced by the State E contained ten questions.
-The Junior Cycle History Final Examination xaminations Commission in November 2020 that students sat in 2022, 2023 and 2024 contained only eight questions.
-All questions did not o EXAMINATION PREPARATION i i listory will last 2 hours and is worth 360 marks - he full 100% of your results.
-We have yet to be STRUCTURE, TIMING AND MARKS · olan of being 90% of the total marks available for your 6 (40 marks) is for your Assessment Task. you have 15 mins per question (8 Qs = 15 mins). you have 12 mins per question (10 Qs = 12 mins).
-HOW TO COMPLETE YOUR PAPER You must answer all questions on your paper.
-Answers must be entered into the answer spaces provided.
-If they are not - for example, if you write outside the lines - your work may not been seen by the examiner. • Blue or black pen should be used.
-Do not u se a pencil or red pen as they will not be scanned. • If you need space to plan an answer or do rough work, optional planning/rough work space is provided at the beginning and end of the exam paper. • If you make a mistake, you may cross it out or use correction tape (rather than fluid) and add the correction information.
-You will notice that many source document s appear on the History examination paper.
+Headings Notes IMPORTATNT NOTE The sample paper produced by the State Examinations Commission in November 2020 contained ten questions.
+The Junior Cycle History Final Examination that students sat in June 2022 contained only eight questions.
+All questions did not carry equal weighting (e.g. Q5 was 51 marks, Q2 was 45, etc).
+EXAMINATION Your Junior Cycle Final Examination for History will last 2 hours and is worth 360 marks - PREPARATION in 2022 and 2023, this will be worth the full 100% of your results.
+Thereafter, it will be 90% of STRUCTURE, TIMING AND MARKS S your Assessment Task.
+Timing breakdown: If there are eight questions on the paper, you have 15 mins per question (8 Qs = 15 mins) If there are ten questions on the paper, y you have 12 mins per question (10 Qs = 12 mins).
+HOW TO COMPLETE YOUR You must answer all questions on your pap per.
+PAPER write outside the lines - your work may not been seen by the examiner. • Blue or black pen should be used.
+Do not use a pencil or red pen as they will not be scanned. • If you need space to plan an answer or do rough work, optional planning/rough work space is provided at the beginning and end of the exam paper. • If you make a mistake, you may cross it out or use correction tape (rather than fluid) and add th correction information. • You will notice that many source documents appear on the History examination paper.
 Each question has a number of parts, some of which are based on the source, and others on your course knowledge.
 It is a good idea to read the question carefully and be sure you know whether you should answer based on the source or on your studied course material.
-Based on the 2022 Exam Paper, the total n narks were divided into two sections: Questions Based on Sources Questions Based on Wider Study of Topic 162 marks out of 360 marks 198 marks out of 360 marks 45 % 55% Based on the 2023 Exam Paper, the total n Questions Based on Sources Questions Based on Wider Study of Topic 155 marks out of 360 marks 205 marks out of 360 marks 43% 57% Based on the 2024 Exam Paper, the total n Questions Based on Sources Questions Based on Wider Study of Topic 166 marks out of 360 marks 194 marks out of 360 marks
+Based on the 2022 Exam Paper, the total n narks were divided into two sections: Questions Based on Sources Questions Based on Wider Study of Topic 162 marks out of 360 marks 198 marks out of 360 marks 45% 55% Based on the 2023 Exam Paper, the total n narks were divided into two sections: Questions Based on Sources Questions Based on Wider Study of Topic 155 marks out of 360 marks 205 marks out of 360 marks 43% 57% ON THE DAY OF YOUR Bring your blue or black pens with you.
+EXAM • Ensure your answers are the appropriate length.
+For example, a question with a small answer space might only require a sentence or two, but a question with a larger answer space may require a much longer response.